 We went to Faneuil Hall Marketplace.
 Apparently only one of the two there was still in business.
 I ended up ordering a barbecued half chicken from another stall.
 Ben got salmon from another place.

 Ben wanted to get back to his room to work on his poster presentation for the conference.
-On the ferry we had seen the fort at Castle Island.
+On the ferry we had seen the Fort Revere at Castle Island.
 I saw the it could easily be reached by bicycle.
 It is just past the Seaport District in South Boston.

 I found the fort.
 It was closed.
 It being 5:10 probably had something to do with it.
 I bike along the causeway.
 Then I plotted a route back to the hotel.
 Part way home I realized I had not plotted the mort direct route.
 But it gave me a small tour of the historic section of the South End.
 Then I found a short cut through the back streets to get to my guesthouse.